 Ovarian cancer is the fifth most common cancer among women, and it causes more deaths than any other type of female reproductive cancer, yet the cause is unknown.
-Each year more than 21,000 women are diagnosed with ovarian cancer and about 15,000 die of the disease.
+Each year more than 22,000 women are diagnosed with ovarian cancer and about 15,000 die of the disease.
 The mortality rates for ovarian cancer have not improved in thirty years.
-Women have ovaries, one on each side of the uterus, which are about the size of an almond, and they produce eggs in addition to the hormones; estrogen, progesterone and testosterone.
-As ovaries are located in the middle of the abdomen symptoms in the early stages of this disease are not very pronounced.

 Female Productive System

 Some of the symptoms of ovarian cancer:

 - Bloated feeling

 - Feeling the need to urinate urgently or often

 - Constipation or menstrual changes

 Obviously many of these symptoms could be caused for other reasons, but if these symptoms don’t resolve with some simple treatment then it is time to see you doctor.
 If you have a family history of ovarian or breast cancer, definitely talk to your doctor about your possible risk of ovarian cancer.
 There are genetic blood tests available that may help determine your risk.